 Non-owner auto insurance in the biggest Texas cities

-In Houston the average cost of non-owner auto insurance is $33 per month or $393 per year, and Lubbock drivers pay $39 a month for the same coverage.
+In Houston non-owner auto insurance costs $33 per month or $393 annually, while drivers in Lubbock pay $39 monthly for the same coverage.

 Insurance rates vary by city in Texas.
 Car insurance companies consider the rate of accidents, theft, and vandalism in a particular area when determining the premiums for non-owner car insurance.